ogradyc01/GoldenCheetah/UG_ChartTypes_Trends.md

 * [Date Range](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_ChartTypes_Trends#date-range-selection) - define chart specific 'Date Range' settings
 * 'Plot' section
   * `Activity Data Samples` has to be checked for this variant
-  * `Data Series Box` - Selection of available ride data series
+  * `Data Series Box` - Selection of available activity data series
 * 'Show' section
   * `Time` - select between 'Absolute Time' or 'Percentage Time'
   * `Log Y` - if checked, shows the time axis (here Y) in logarithmic scale
   * `With zeros` - if checked, also zeros are considered in the plot
-  * `Shade zones` - only for single rides on the 'Activities' view - if checked, the power and HR zones are shown (available for data series: 'Power', 'Watts per Kilogram' and 'Heart rate')
+  * `Shade zones` - only for single activities on the 'Activities' view - if checked, the power and HR zones are shown (available for data series: 'Power', 'Watts per Kilogram' and 'Heart rate')
   * `Show in zones` - if checked shows the data according to your zone settings (available for data series: 'Power', 'Watts per Kilogram' and 'Heart rate')
   * `Use polarized zones` - you need to have 'Show in zones' checked as well - if checked, shows for 'Power' and 'Watts per Kilogram' series the distribution to 3 fix defined zones (I = 0 to 85% of CP, II = 85 to 100% of CP and III > 100% of CP)